chatwithio/odoo_whatsapp/README.md

     - Business Name
     - Api Key

-  You cna get all these field by creating a business on Odoo and going through their developer's documentation.
+  You can get all these field by creating a business on Odoo and going through their developer's documentation.

 - ### Getting the contacts and sending the message
     - We can get the contact lists and instantly send them the Whatsapp Text message according to out template that we